5000 metres race walk

 The 5000 metres race walk is a racewalking event.
 The event is competed as a track race and was part of the athletics programme for men at the IAAF World Indoor Championships in Athletics until 1993.
 It is also an event in the World Masters Athletics Championships, and is a World record event.

 Athletes must always keep in contact with the ground and the supporting leg must remain straight until the raised leg passes it.
 5000 meters is 3.11 miles.

+There is also an imperial analogue of the event, the 5 miles race walk, which has been held at the USA Outdoor Track and Field Championships.

 World records

 IAAF just ratified world records for men's indoor marks.
-On February 14, 1995, Mikhail Shchennikov of Russia set the 5,000 m race walk world indoor record in Moscow in a time of 18:07.08.
-The faster all-time men's best outdoor mark is held by Hatem Ghoula of Tunisia, at 18:05.49.
+On February 22, 2025, Francesco Fortunato of Italy set the 5,000 m race walk world indoor record in Ancona in a time of 17:55.65.
+The all-time men's best outdoor mark is held by Hatem Ghoula of Tunisia, at 18:05.49.
 The all-time women's best 5,000 m race-walk mark was set outdoor and is held by Eleonora Giorgi of Italy, at 20:01.80.